10up/figma-to-wordpress-theme-json-exporter/INSTALL.md

 1. **Variables not exporting** - Make sure your variables are published and visible in the Variables panel.
 2. **Text styles not appearing** - Check that your text styles are local to the document.
 3. **Missing typography properties** - Some properties may be omitted if they contain invalid values.
+4. **Base theme not loading** - Ensure your theme.json file is valid JSON and follows the WordPress theme.json schema.

 For more help, please refer to the README.md file or open an issue on GitHub.